 Case Management is a dynamic and systematic collaborative process in which a professionally licensed provider (usually a nurse or social worker) assess, plans, coordinates, implements, monitors, advocates for and evaluates the options and services required to meet an individual’s unique healthcare needs.

 What is Case Management?

-Case management involves a team of health care professionals who help you and your family solves your medical, educational, and social needs.
+Case management involves a team of health care professionals who help you and your family solve your medical, educational and social needs.
 The case manager is your team coach.